MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

     | Mariner | 2.0 | |

     > [!NOTE]
-    > On RHEL 7, only Azure CLI 2.38 is supported without security fixes.
+    > On RHEL 7, only Azure CLI 2.38 is supported, but without additional security fixes.

 ## See also